MaurishPandat/DevSync/README.md

 ## Real-Time Collaboration with Operational Transformation

-At the heart of CodeCafé's seamless collaborative editing is our custom-built Operational Transformation (OT) system, implemented on both the frontend and backend.
+At the heart of DevSync's seamless collaborative editing is our custom-built Operational Transformation (OT) system, implemented on both the frontend and backend.

 ### What is Operational Transformation?